Necroforger/textify/README.md

 `textify -w 236 -pg http://i.imgur.com/v9Yz47F.gif`

 ## View a single image
-If you don't use the `-g` flag it will read and conver the first image in the gif.

 `textify -w 236 http://i.imgur.com/v9Yz47F.gif`

 ## Encode gif as text to file